-- Music, Technology, and Digital Culture I designed and am teaching a course on historical and contemporary aspects of music and technology, with case studies on the phonograph, radio, electric guitar, synthesizer, music.ly, music video games, and the mp3 format.
+- Music, Technology, and Digital Culture (Tufts University, 2017) I designed a course on historical and contemporary developments in music and technology, with case studies including the phonograph, radio, electric guitar, synthesizer, music video games, and the mp3 format.

-- American Roots Music Upper-level exploration of the construction of regional, national, and ethnic identities, with case studies in African American, Mexican American, and Anglo American traditions/repertoires in Appalachia, the city of Chicago, and the state of California
+- American Roots Music (Brown University, 2015, Main Instructor: Kiri Miller) I assisted in teaching, organizing, and leading discussion in this upper-level exploration of the construction of regional, national, and ethnic identities, featuring case studies in African American, Mexican American, and Anglo American traditions/repertoires in Appalachia, the city of Chicago, and the state of California.

-- American Experience I Broad introduction to American Studies and the cultural and political history of the United States, emphasizing issues related to race and nationality from colonial North America to the Civil War
+- American Experience I (University of Alabama, 2012, Main Instructors: Eric Weisbard, Edward Tang, Michael Innis-Jiménez, Jeffrey Melton, and Jolene Hubbs) I assisted in grading, tutoring, and organizing this large lecture-style introduction to American studies and the cultural and political history of the United States.
+The course emphasized race and nationality from colonial North America to the Civil War.

-- American Experience II Broad introduction to American Studies and the cultural and political history of the United States, emphasizing issues related to regional identity and gender from the Civil War to the 21st century
+- American Experience II (University of Alabama, 2013, Main Instructor: Eric Weisbard, Edward Tang, Michael Innis-Jiménez, Jeffrey Melton, and Jolene Hubbs) I assisted in grading, tutoring, and organizing this large lecture-style introduction to American studies and the cultural and political history of the United States.
+The course emphasized regional identity and gender from the Civil War to the 21st century.

-- Football in American Culture Entry-level examination of the political, economic, psychological, and cultural dimensions of sports culture in the United States, particularly as it relates Manifest Destiny, neoliberalism, and the corporatization of universities
+- Football in American Culture (University of Alabama, 2013, Main Instructor: Michael Wood) I assisted in grading and designing tests for this large lecture-style course.
+The course analyzed the political, economic, psychological, and cultural dimensions of sports culture in the United States, emphasizing connections to themes pertaining to Manifest Destiny, neoliberalism, and the corporatization of universities.